 ID: The ID is the “serial number” of a card.
 In Kanbanize every card has its unique ID which cannot be duplicated.
 It is incremental and this is the easiest way to refer to a card.

 Assignee: The assignee is the person responsible for this particular card.
 It could be also someone who is executing the task or just a person that coordinates the activities.
-To learn more about why there can only be one assignee for a given card please read the following article.

 Priority: This attribute is really useful to help you prioritize the order in which your cards could be moved, changed, assigned or accordingly processed.
 In Kanbanize the priority can have three states: Low, Average and High.

 Color: The color helps you categorize your tasks.
 The visual representation of your workflow is of high importance for your efficiency.
 The color of the tasks is the first thing that captures your attention.
 That is why the color codes bring simplicity and allow you to fast recognize where to focus without losing extra orientation time.
 A good example of the possible uses it to set a different color for every given type of tasks e.g. business, personal, research and so on.
 In Kanbanize there are 6 main colors but when the “arrow” button is clicked a bigger palette appears packed with 90 additional colors.

 Size: You can indicate how “big” a given task is by adding size to it.
 This attribute could take values like the planned time a given task takes until, monetary value, weight and others values that will most well fit your use-case scenario.

 Deadline: There isn’t really a need to explain what deadline is.
 If you have worked a day in your life you know perfectly what I am talking (writing) about. 🙂

 Note, that in Kanban you should try to avoid working with deadlines, rather than process the tasks in the fast possible way and measure the cycle times.

 Additional fields, available in Kanbanize